-The completion of the Alaska Railroad from Seward to Fairbanks, via Anchorage.
-Valdez is no longer the only entry to the have all powers necessary or convenient for the conduct of its municipal affairs, including all powers that cities may assume pursuant to the provisions of the state constitution."
-The city manager serves as the chief administrative officer for the city and is appointed by, and serves at the pleasure of, the City Council.
-The city manager is responsible for the overall supervision and coordination of city operations and the city budget.
+Valdez is a home-rule city.
+The Home Rule Charter states that the Charter "shall be liberally construed to the end that the City may have all powers necessary or convenient for the conduct of its municipal affairs, including all powers that cities may assume pursuant to the provisions of the state constitution."
+The city manager serves as the chief administrative officer for the City and is appointed by, and serves at the pleasure of, the City Council.
+The city manager is responsible for the overall supervision and coordination of City operations and the City budget.
 City of Valdez departments include: